0xhughes/dumpmon_tweeter_scraper/README.md

 # dumpmon_tweeter_scraper
-This script monitors the Dumpmon Bot Twitter page, and saves the pastes posted by it.
+This script monitors the Dumpmon Bot Twitter page, (https://twitter.com/dumpmon, written by Jordan Wright) and saves the pastes posted by it.

 This script was written and tested in Windows 7 x64 using Python v2.7.11 win32.